fedetm/fedetm/README.md

-- 👋 Hi, My name is Federico Torres, I am a Software Engineering.
-I focussed my career on iOS mobile applications.
+- 👋 Hi, My name is Federico Torres, I am a Software Engineering with a certification in App Development with Swift - Certified User.
+Self-motivated enthusiasts with expertise in developing iOS e-commerce applications, utilizing Server-Side Swift with Vapor and SwiftUI.
+Experienced in designing iOS healthcare applications to facilitate the delivery of professional healthcare services using Swift and UIKit.
+Strong knowledge of mobile software architecture and design patterns.
 - 👀 I’m interested in Swift/iOS Development, innovation and entrepreneurship.
 - 🌱 I’m always improving my skills in Swift/iOS Development.
 - 💞️ I’m looking to collaborate on developing new apps and test them in the market.